-- Syncrify server creates temporary files on the server machine.
+- The Syncrify server creates temporary files on the server machine.
 Seeing these temporary files in your c:\wwwroot will definitely create confusion on a production machine.

 - This can create synchronization problems.
-No one should be modifying files in the repository folder on the machine where Syncrify server is running.
+No one should be modifying files in the repository folder on the machine where the Syncrify server is running.
 Files in the repository should only be modified by Syncrify server.
 Consider a scenario where Syncrify client on machine 2 is running a backup and someone changes the contents of one file on machine 1.
 This can cause unpredictable behavior and can corrupt files.

-- The repository path for Syncrify server won't be C:\wwwroot.
+- The repository path for the Syncrify server won't be C:\wwwroot.
 Meaning by default the backed up files are stored in

 C:\Backup\firstname.lastname@example.org\WebSync\wwwrootfolder.
 Although you can change the actual path on disk by using Repository path exceptions or Junction Points, having a 4th machine is a much cleaner alternative.